xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 `  -p, --groupBy <groupBy>       ` name of the feature property by which hexbin counts will be further grouped. subcounts for unique values will be available as objects in the feature

 `  -a, --aggregate <aggregate>   ` name of the feature property used for aggregating sum value of all the features inside hexbin.
 A sum object will be created, with relative and max sum, and average.

-`  -r, --readToken <readToken>   ` token of another user's source space, from which points will be read

-`  -w, --writeToken <writeToken> ` token of another user's target space to which hexbins will be written

 `  -t, --tags <tags>             ` only make hexbins for features in the source space that match the specific tag(s), comma-separate multiple values